DhruvLawaniya/ExamGenerator/README.md

 # ExamGenerator
 One stop solution to generate Exam style Question Paper

-I created this website specifically for my time at the University of Sydney, to use this:
+I created this website specifically for my time at the University of Sydney.
+To use this website:
-Step 1 : Go to any AI CHatbot
+Step 1 : Go to any AI Chatbot
 Step 2 : Upload all lecture contents and ask the AI Bot to generate a JSON file for exam style questions(sampple JSON structure provided below).
 Once this is done, upload this json to the website and it is good to go
 ```
 Sample JSON structure: